What Is Sex Addiction?

 What Are the Benefits of an Inpatient Program to Treat Sex Addiction?

-- Providing 24/7 support: If you encounter a trigger while in a residential treatment program, you have round-the-clock support to be able to learn the skills to later be able to deal with these triggers independently.
+An inpatient program can be beneficial to treat sex addiction by:- Providing 24/7 support: If you encounter a trigger while in a residential treatment program, you have round-the-clock support to be able to learn the skills to later be able to deal with these triggers independently.

 - Structure: Oftentimes people living with addictions significantly benefit from structure.
 Structure helps break free from old habits and develop new healthy habits.